Author - Dr Allan McKinnon - Principal, Tilsley College

-Allan is currently Academic Dean at Tilsley College in Motherwell.
+Allan is Tilsley College Principal.
 He and his wife, Jacqui, served in Tanzania, East Africa for seventeen years at Moshi Christian Children’s Centre and Berea Bible College.
 Allan is an elder at Greenview Church and is leading a small team exploring church planting in Darnley – a southwest suburb of Glasgow.
-Jacqui and Allan have three grown children and six grandchildren.
+Jacqui and Allan have three grown children and seven grandchildren.

 Global mission has long since been re-categorised as being from everywhere to everywhere, rather than from the West to the rest.
 Yet still, from our side of the globe at least, mission activity from the Western hemisphere in the early 21st century is more usually characterised by social engagement in the fields of medical interventions, social justice, education, leadership development or even micro-finance projects.